JaimeGSandoval/today-in-science-fs/README.md

 # TODAY IN SCIENCE

-*A Resouce for the most recent news in science*
+*A Resource for the most recent news in science*

 ### Technologies: